-Not having one on a machine that is priced at the very top of the market is disappointing in my opinion.
+Not having one on an integrated washing machine that is priced at the very top of the market is disappointing in my opinion.

-If you're looking for a competitively-priced integrated washer from a brand you can trust, the Hotpoint BIWMHL71453UK is a great choice.
+If you're looking for a competitively-priced integrated washer from a brand you can trust, the Hotpoint BIWMHG71284 is a great choice.

-The stand-out feature of this model (other than the price) is how many washing programs you get.
+The stand-out feature of this model (other than the price) is the variety of washing programmes you get.

 You can also speed things up by using the "Anti Stain Quick Wash" which removes 30 stains in just 45-minutes.

 There are also programmes for whites, coloureds, delicates and even one for duvets. .
 And there's that all-important "half load" function - which many don't have these days.